mcopley08/google-calendar-events/README.md

 	```
 	Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
 For more help, check http://xhr.spec.whatwg.org/.
 	```

+## Feedback

+Definitely let me know if this was / wasn't useful, and what can be done to improve upon it.
+Any and all feedback is much appreciated.